Drug Abuse and Addiction in Indiana

 2009 saw 929 Hoosier deaths that were directly related to the use of drugs.
 There were only 714 deaths from vehicle accidents and 735 deaths from firearms in the same year.
 This places the incidence of drug-related deaths in the Hoosier state, 14.5 per 100,000, well above the national average of 12.8 per 100,000 people.

-Drug Related Crime in Indiana
+Drug Related Crime Statistics for Indiana

 Between 2008 and 2011, the number of meth lab seizures in Indiana increased an alarming 94 percent from 739 in 2008 to 1,432 in 2011.

 People seeking admission into various Indiana drug rehab programs most commonly cite marijuana as their substance of dependence.

 According to a 2006 Census Bureau report, Indiana is ranked 29th in the nation for violent crime with a rate of 315 incidents of violent crime per 100,000 population.

 Getting help is important when you’re trying to overcome addiction to any drug.
 With such an overwhelming increase in meth lab seizures, many Hoosiers are seeking methamphetamine treatment in Indiana.
 The numbers are also quite alarming for prescription drug treatments and marijuana rehab admissions.